marjoleinF/pre/README.md

 <img src="inst/README-figures/README-treeplot-1.png" width="600px" />

-We can obtain the estimated coefficients for each of the baselearners using the `coef` method:
+We can obtain the estimated coefficients for each of the baselearners using the `coef` method (only the first ten are printed here):

 ``` r
 coefs <- coef(airq.ens)